yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos-yba.md

 ---
-title: Node and zone availability
+title: High availability on node and zone failures
-headerTitle: Node and zone availability
+headerTitle: High availability on node and zone failures
-linkTitle: Node and zone availability
+linkTitle: HA on node and zone failures
 description: Simulate fault tolerance and resilience in a universe created via YugabyteDB Anywhere.
 headcontent: Keep serving requests through node, zone, and region failures
 menu: